-(2) If the sender or receiving bank that is the recipient of an as of adjustment or an interest payment is not the party entitled to compensation under Article 4A, the sender or receiving bank shall pass through the benefit of the as of adjustment or interest payment by making an interest payment, as of the day the as of adjustment or interest payment is effected, to the party entitled to compensation.
-The interest payment that is made to the party entitled to compensation shall not be less than the value of the as of adjustment or interest payment that was provided by the Federal Reserve Bank to the sender or receiving bank.
+(2) If the sender or receiving bank that is the recipient of interest payment is not the party entitled to compensation under article 4A, the sender or receiving bank shall pass through the benefit of the interest payment by making an interest payment, as of the day the interest payment is effected, to the party entitled to compensation.
+The interest payment that is made to the party entitled to compensation shall not be less than the value of the interest payment that was provided by the Federal Reserve Bank to the sender or receiving bank.
 The party entitled to compensation may agree to accept compensation in a form other than a direct interest payment, provided that such an alternative form of compensation is not less than the value of the interest payment that otherwise would be made.